 - Ask Joseph and he would tell you about the Egyptian dungeon

-- Ask Moses and he would tell you about the wilderness and about his dealing with Pharaoh.
+- Ask Moses and he would tell you about the wilderness and his dealings with Pharaoh.

 - Ask Jonah and he would tell you about the time he spent in the belly of the whale.

-- Ask David and he will tell you exactly what it is like to be hunted by Saul
+- Ask David and he would tell you exactly what it is like to be hunted by Saul

-- Ask Job and he will tell you exactly what it is, that God can give you a song in the night when you have nothing to sing about.
+- Ask Job and he would tell you how God can give you a song in the night when you have nothing to sing about.

 - Ask Daniel and he would tell you about the time he spent in the den of lions.

 - Ask Paul and he would tell you about his shipwreck experience, hanging on a spar in the Mediterranean Sea.